umgbhalla/starred/README.md

 - [hxyro/rcli](https://github.com/hxyro/rcli) - Browse and download images from reddit.
 - [Blacksuan19/Dotfiles](https://github.com/Blacksuan19/Dotfiles) - various configurations for various packages
 - [lemnos/theme.sh](https://github.com/lemnos/theme.sh) - A script which lets you set your $terminal theme.
-- [calcom/docker](https://github.com/calcom/docker) - The Docker configuration for Calendso is an effort powered by people within the community.
-Calendso does not provide official support for Docker, but we will accept fixes and documentation.
+- [calcom/docker](https://github.com/calcom/docker) - The Docker configuration for Cal.com is an effort powered by people within the community.
+Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.
 - [pacstall/pacstall](https://github.com/pacstall/pacstall) - An AUR-inspired package manager for Ubuntu
 - [SmartFinn/dotfiles](https://github.com/SmartFinn/dotfiles) - Dotfiles on my laptop.
 Feel free to steal something
 - [xero/dotfiles](https://github.com/xero/dotfiles) - ▒ rice ░░  custom linux config files